HugoBlox/theme-research-group/content/authors/admin/_index.md

 ---
 # Display name
-title: Jianan  QU
+title:  "Jianan QU "

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor, Department of Electronic and Computer Engineering
+role: Professor, Department of Electronic and Computer Engineering.

 # Organizations/Affiliations
 organizations: